TikTok Demographics 2026: Key Stats & Trends

 TikTok is witnessing a surge in niche communities and micro-influencers, reshaping how content is consumed and marketed.
 Rather than relying on mega influencers, brands tap into highly engaged, smaller communities where authenticity and trust drive conversions.

-Micro-influencers, typically with 10K–100K followers, thrive as they foster strong connections within their specific niches, from sustainable living to tech gadgets and wellness.
+Micro-influencers, typically with 10,000–100,000 followers, thrive by fostering strong connections within their niches, ranging from sustainable living to tech gadgets and wellness.
 These creators offer more personalized and relatable content, making their recommendations more credible and effective.

 TikTok’s algorithm continues to refine content discovery, making it easier for users to find communities that align with their interests.
-Features like group chats, interactive Q&A, and collaborative content further strengthen these digital tribes.
+Features such as group chats, interactive Q&A sessions, and collaborative content further strengthen these digital tribes.

 Brands that leverage micro-influencers in these niche spaces benefit from higher engagement rates and more targeted outreach, proving that community-driven marketing is more powerful than ever in 2025.